erlina-1/k15t-task/README.md

 ## What is it about?
 Thank you so much for your interest in working at K15t and that you give us the chance to get an impression of your way of working.
 Besides the most important part of possible employees, the person itself, of cause we ware also interested how you solve problems and if that is a fit to our way too.

-We know there are million ways to get to a certain goal so don't worry, just use the way you would do it and you don't have to fulfill every task 100%.
+We know there are million ways to get to a certain goal so please feel free to use any technology or framework you need, know and love.

-Please also feel free to use any technology or framework you need, know and love.
+Please view these tasks as your possibility to showcase your skills.
+Let us know any assumptions you made for the tasks or ideas how they could be further improved.

 ## But *what* should I do exactly?
 * Fork this repository
-* Fulfill the given tasks
+* Showcase your skills with the given tasks
 * Check in your changes into your repository
 * Write your contact person that you are done with the tasks and forward the link to your repository